maxpsq/solr-geonames/README.md

 ```
 solr restart
 ```
-If everything is ok, you should see no error messages in Solr's [admin console] (http://localhost:8983/solr/#/)
+If everything is ok, you will see no error messages in Solr's [admin console] (http://localhost:8983/solr/#/)

 ### Download and post Geonames palces to Solr